Understanding the Basics of Personal Injury Law in Maryland

 Understanding the basics of personal injury law in Maryland is crucial if someone else's negligence caused your injury.
 With strict rules surrounding comparative negligence and the statute of limitations, it's important to consult a lawyer who can guide you through the process and pursue the compensation you deserve.

-To schedule a consultation with the Law Office of Justin A. Wallace in Pikesville, please call (410) 996-4488 today.
+To schedule a consultation with the Law Office of Justin A. Wallace in Timonium-Lutherville, please call (410) 996-4488 today.